Lidar: Classification

-Airborne

 Airborne lidar (also airborne laser scanning) is when a laser scanner, while attached to an aircraft during flight, creates a 3-D point cloud model of the landscape.
 This is currently the most detailed and accurate method of creating digital elevation models, replacing photogrammetry.
 One major advantage in comparison with photogrammetry is the ability to filter out reflections from vegetation from the point cloud model to create a digital terrain model which represents ground surfaces such as rivers, paths, cultural heritage sites, etc., which are concealed by trees.
 Within the category of airborne lidar, there is sometimes a distinction made between high-altitude and low-altitude applications, but the main difference is a reduction in both accuracy and point density of data acquired at higher altitudes.
 Airborne lidar can also be used to create bathymetric models in shallow water.

 The main constituents of airborne lidar include digital elevation models (DEM) and digital surface models (DSM).
 The points and ground points are the vectors of discrete points while DEM and DSM are interpolated raster grids of discrete points.
 The process also involves capturing of digital aerial photographs.
 To interpret deep-seated landslides for example, under the cover of vegetation, scarps, tension cracks or tipped trees airborne lidar is used.
 Airborne lidar digital elevation models can see through the canopy of forest cover, perform detailed measurements of scarps, erosion and tilting of electric poles.

 Airborne lidar data is processed using a toolbox called Toolbox for Lidar Data Filtering and Forest Studies (TIFFS) for lidar data filtering and terrain study software.
 The data is interpolated to digital terrain models using the software.
 The laser is directed at the region to be mapped and each point's height above the ground is calculated by subtracting the original z-coordinate from the corresponding digital terrain model elevation.
 Based on this height above the ground the non-vegetation data is obtained which may include objects such as buildings, electric power lines, flying birds, insects, etc. The rest of the points are treated as vegetation and used for modeling and mapping.
 Within each of these plots, lidar metrics are calculated by calculating statistics such as mean, standard deviation, skewness, percentiles, quadratic mean, etc.

-Drones are now being used with laser scanners, as well as other remote sensors, as a more economical method to scan smaller areas.
-The possibility of drone remote sensing also eliminates any danger that aircraft crews may be subjected to in difficult terrain or remote areas.